Dictionary.com anoints allyship word of the year for 2021 - NewsBreak

 Dictionary.com anoints allyship word of the year for 2021

-NEW YORK — (AP) — Allyship, an old noun made new again, is Dictionary.com's word of the year.

-The look up site with 70 million monthly users took the unusual step of anointing a word it added just last month, though “allyship” first surfaced in the mid-1800s, said John Kelly, the site's associate director of content and education.
+The look up site with 70 million monthly users took the unusual step of anointing a word it added just last month, though “allyship” first surfaced in the mid-1800s, said one of the company's content overseers, John Kelly

 The site offers two definitions for allyship: The role of a person who advocates for inclusion of a “marginalized or politicized group” in solidarity but not as a member, and the more traditional relationship of “persons, groups or nations associating and cooperating with one another for a common cause or purpose.”